 - Lack some cards

 A sample spread is the Three Card Spread.
-This type of reading is best used when dealing with circumstances that are evolving as it helps you determine the flow of energy.
+This type of reading is best used when dealing with evolving circumstances, as it helps determine energy flow.

 That means the first card represents your present and the energy affecting the situation.
-The second represents what’s coming in to change the situation, while the third represents the energy that will come into the situation if you follow the path you are on now.
+The second represents what’s coming in to change the situation, while the third represents the energy that will go into the case if you follow the path you are on now.

-There is the lion plus woman in Key 8, lion plus woman embrace in key 6, the lion imagery in the Empress, among others.
+There is the lion plus woman in Key 8, the lion plus woman embrace in key 6, and the lion imagery in the Empress, among others.